-Another captive a ten-year-old boy who wandered into a Spanish military camp along the Rio Grande
+Another captive a ten-year-old boy who wandered into a Spanish military camp along the Rio

-soldiers reported.
+the soldiers reported.
 With the lashing came work, discipline, and cultural indoctrination.

 Once accustomed to obeying orders, captives performed work assignments without a guard and

 were applauded for a job well done.
-In addition to herding livestock, boys often hunted small game.
+In addition to herding livestock, boys often hunted small

-enter manhood and womanhood ceremonies.
+right to enter manhood and womanhood ceremonies.

 "New Apaches" reached acceptance when they were allowed to serve as lookouts or even to join

 raiding or poaching parties, or in the case of women, receive a husband.
-The mulatto who commanded
+The mulatto who

-parties, even though Spanish by birth.
+poaching and raiding parties, even though Spanish by birth.

 Southern Apaches, then, certainly saw an advantage in adding people of different ethnic origin to